Marylanders Reminded to Keep Fawns Wild

 Removing Wild Animals is Unnecessary, Dangerous and Illegal

-With late spring being the prime birthing time for white-tailed deer, the Maryland Department of Natural Resources reminds anyone who encounters a fawn to avoid disturbing it.
-While young deer often appear to be orphaned, in most cases the doe is nearby protecting and feeding her offspring as needed.
-Removing these animals from the wild for care is unnecessary, dangerous and illegal.
+Late spring is the prime birthing time for white-tailed deer and the Maryland Department of Natural Resources reminds anyone who encounters a fawn to avoid disturbing it.
+While young deer often appear to be orphaned, in most cases, the doe is nearby feeding and will return to care of her young.

 Too often, people find and remove fawns from the wild, believing they are helping an orphaned animal, when in fact they may be causing great harm.